Lower Langa

 in La Morra

-The belfry itself was designed by Engineer Domenico Pettiti from Cherasco, who was hired to resolve the slight westward lean in the tower.
-Pettiti decided not to buit a sixth level as indicated in the original plans, substituting it instead with the belfry.
+The latter was designed by engineer Domenico Pettiti from Cherasco, who was called by the community of La Morra to solve the slight westward slope of the tower.
+Pettiti decided not to build the sixth box of the original design and replace it with the bell cell.

 Torre Campanaria, La Morra, CN, Italia